ChorusOne/blazar/README.md

 $ make build
 $ ./blazar run --config blazar.toml
 ```

+### Requirements: Docker & Docker Compose
+Blazar is designed to work with nodes configured and spawned via Docker Compose.

 ### CLI & REST Interface
 Register or list upgrades using the CLI: